-This document is available in Microsoft Word format from the Administrative Office of the Courts (telephone 800-448-7970 or 615-741-2687; website www.tncourts.gov).
+This document is available in Microsoft Word format from the Administrative Office of the Courts (telephone 800.448.7970 or 615.741.2687; website www.tncourts.gov).
 The Commission requests that applicants obtain the Microsoft Word form and respond directly on the form.
 Respond in the box provided below each question.
 (The box will expand as you type in the document.)
 Review the separate instruction sheet prior to completing this document.
-Your complete application, including both the original and digital copies, must be received by the Administrative Office of the Courts on or before the deadline prescribed in the Notice of Vacancy.
+Submit by the noon deadline date an original (unbound) completed application (with ink signature) to the Administrative Office of the Courts.
+In addition, submit a digital copy with electronic or scanned signature via email to ceesha.lofton@tncourts.gov, or via another digital storage device such as a flash drive.
 See section 1(g) of the application instructions for additional information related to hand-delivery of application packages.